electric-eloquence/requerio/README.md

 Also, while Requerio was named with
 <a href="https://www.npmjs.com/package/cheerio" target="_blank">Cheerio</a> in
 mind, Cheerio is optional and can be replaced by jQuery on the server via JSDOM, or any other DOM emulator.
-Cheerio is significantly lighter than jQuery + JSDOM, but it is difficult to predict the quality of Cheerio's future maintenance.

 #### Install: